SenorCornflake/exconman/README.md

 	"bspwm.focused_border_color": "#ffffff",
 }
 ```
-You can also set a bunch of settings in bulk if you have a JSON file in the same format like above `exconman load path/to/json/file.json`.
+You can also set a bunch of settings in bulk if you have a JSON file in the same format like above using `exconman load path/to/json/file.json`.